dmerejkowsky/blog/content/post/2018-01-26-additions-to-how-to-prepare-a-talk-by-gary-bernhardt.md

 Last but not least, have a backup plan in case there's no Internet connection.
 It happens more often than you think, especially if WIFI is involved[^1].
 So, prepare something like a pre-recorded video, screen shots, or something else to talk about.

-By the way, if your command line session involves typing things in a terminal, you may want to try using the aptly named [doitlive](https://doitlive.readthedocs.io/en/latest/) tool, and if you want to publish a recording of your command line session, [asciinema](https://asciinema.org/) works great.
+By the way, if your live demo involves typing things in a terminal, you may want to try using the aptly named [doitlive](https://doitlive.readthedocs.io/en/latest/) tool, and if you want to publish a recording of your command line session, [asciinema](https://asciinema.org/) works great.

 # Conclusion

 I hope you'll find some of this advice useful.
 I too learned quite a lot from Gary's article, so naturally I wanted to share some of my experience with you.

 Before I go, one last "meta" advice.
 If you want to get better at giving talks, just do one as soon as you have an opportunity, especially at work.
-You can start by talking about technical stuff to the rest of your team and in a place you know well, and then move on to bigger events and broader audiences later.
+You can start by talking about technical stuff to the rest of your team and in a place you know well, and move on to bigger events and broader audiences later.

 Cheers!